Niall Horan: 2010–2015: The X Factor and One Direction

 Following The X Factor, One Direction was signed by Cowell to a reported £2 million Syco record contract.
 They began recording their debut album in Los Angeles in January 2011.
 That February, the band and other contestants from the series participated in The X Factor Live Tour.
 One Direction's debut single, "What Makes You Beautiful", was released in September 2011.
 The song reached number one in several countries.
 Subsequent singles, "Gotta Be You" and "One Thing" received success, becoming top ten hits in the UK.
 In November of that year, the group's debut album Up All Night was released in Ireland and the UK, reaching number one and number two on the charts, respectively.
 The album was released internationally in March 2012, and One Direction became the first UK group to have their debut album reach number one in the United States.
 To promote the album, they embarked on their first headlining concert tour, the Up All Night Tour.

 In September 2012, the group released "Live While We're Young", the lead single from their upcoming second album, which peaked at number three in the UK and US.
 The album's second single, "Little Things," spawned the band's second number one single in the UK.
 In November 2012, Take Me Home, One Direction's second album, was released.
-It reached number one in over 35 countries, and, after reaching number one on the Billboard 200, the group became the first boy band in US chart history to record two number-one albums in the same calendar year alongside becoming the first group since 2008 to record two number-one albums in the same year.
+It reached number one in over ten countries, and reached number one on the Billboard 200.
+One Direction became the first group since 2008 to have both of their first two albums debut at number one.
 To support the album, they embarked on their second headlining tour, the Take Me Home Tour, playing over 120 shows over four continents.
 In August 2013, One Direction: This Is Us, a 3-D documentary concert film was released and was a box office success, grossing over $68.5 million.